 Yardage recommendations are given below to make a matching pair, but this is also an excellent project to use up some of the heavier fabrics in your scrap stash.
 Light and mid-weight canvas, denim, home décor fabrics, or even a thicker linen could all be excellent choices.
 Stick with neutral tones and simple patterns to keep the utilitarian flair.

-We used one layer of Insul-Bright insulted fleece between our fabric layers.
+We used one layer of Insul-Bright thermal batting between our fabric layers.
 This is great for normal use.
-You can use a double layer for added heat protection, but you might need to increase the width of the binding to accommodate the additional thickness.
+You could use a double layer for added heat protection, but you might need to increase the width of the binding to accommodate the additional thickness.

 A twill tape corner accent with a large metal grommet is a prefect industrial highlight.
 You could also use a leather scrap.
 Remember, natural fibers are best as you don’t want to mix in any substrates that could easily melt.
 By tucking the hanging grommet in one upper corner, it’s unlikely to heat-up to the touch with normal use.

 The knotted loop through the grommet makes the mitt easy to hang by the stove so it’s always handy.
 We simply stitched down the center of a scrap of twill tape in a contrasting color to add an unexpected dash of brightness.